 Although allied, the discipline of art history is distinct from studio art.
 In studio classes students engage in the making of art.
 Students in art history classes engage in the study and research of art made by others.

-For students interested in graduate work in art history, a study abroad experience is highly recommended.
-Past students have participated in the Luther College Nottingham Program, Luther’s Malta Program or the Associated Colleges of the Midwest (ACM) Florence, Italy Program.
+A study abroad experience is recommended for students interested in graduate work in art history.
+Past students have participated in the Luther College Nottingham Program or Luther’s Malta Program.
 Students should also consider pursuing language study beyond the 201 level.

 A total of six courses are required for the art history minor.
-These courses are primarily housed in the art program, but other courses from related disciplines that have a distinct material culture focus or deal with critical theory and aesthetics are also included.
+A majority of the courses are in the art history program.
+Other courses from related disciplines are also included.

 Required for a minor: Six courses (22 credits) are required.

 This includes the art history core: ARTH 251, 252, 379, plus one course selected from the following ARTH 362, 364, 368, and two of the following ARTH 262, 264, 266, 362, 364, 368; ART 320; CLAS 270, 275, 330; DAN 264; FREN 220; HIST 226; IDS 260, 264; PHIL 300.

 Art Management Concentration: To complete the art management concentration a student is required to complete a major in management and a minor in art history.

 Students can transfer in courses from a number of study abroad programs to complete the art history minor.